 Round out your CCNA certification prep as you learn to implement medium-sized networks.

-- Access to our enhanced lab topology including two routers and one switch per pod
+- Enhanced lab topology including two routers and one switch representing a real-world network

 What You'll Learn

 - Review how to configure and troubleshoot a switch and router in a small network environment

 - Expand the switched network from a small to medium network environment

 - Configure, verify, and troubleshoot OSPF and EIGRP

 - When to use access control lists (ACLs) and how to configure, verify, and troubleshoot them

 - Configure NAT and PAT